nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > **Q**: I accidentally deleted a contact.
 Is there an undo feature?<br>

 **A**: Nope.
-Unforunately, undo has not been implemented.
+Unfortunately, `undo` has not been implemented.

 > **Q**: How do I edit events?<br>

-**A**: Unforunately, editing events has not been implemented.
-You will have to delete the existing event and create a new one with your desired details.
+**A**: Editing events will be implemented in a future release.
+For now, you will have to delete the existing event and create a new one with your desired details.

 >**Q**: I have a vendor that provides multiple services, but I can only indicate 1 service per vendor entry.
 What should I do?<br>

 **A**: In such a scenario, you can create a second entry which is named differently to store the contact.
-The reason each vendor can only provde 1 single service is so that searches via the `list` command can be more precise.
+The reason each vendor can only provide a single service is so that searches via the `list` command can be more precise.

 > **Q**: Can DDD be used by users who are not wedding planners (i.e. other event planners)?<br>

 **A**: Yes!
-While DDD is targetted at wedding planners, its features can be adapted to store contacts related to planning events, not just limited to weddings.
+While DDD is targeted at wedding planners, its features can be adapted to store contacts related to planning events, not just limited to weddings.

 > **Q**: How do I transfer my data to another Computer?<br>